Join the new NDA Quality Improvement Collaborative for type 1 specialist services

-The National Diabetes Audit introduced a quality improvement programme in 2017 and supported the work of local healthcare teams to influence care and patient behaviours in order to improve outcomes for people living with diabetes.
+The National Diabetes Audit introduced a quality improvement programme in 2017.
+Support has been provided to local healthcare teams in England and Wales to influence care and patient behaviours in order to improve outcomes for people living with diabetes.

-Download the overall QIC summary report (PDF, 1.5MB) detailing the aims, interventions tested, lessons learnt, results and conclusions across the four Quality Improvement Collaboratives.
+Download the overall 2017-20 QIC summary report (PDF, 1.5MB) detailing the aims, interventions tested, lessons learnt, results and conclusions across the 4 Quality Improvement Collaboratives.

-Download the individual report for each of the Quality Improvement Collaboratives for more details about the four areas of focus, including case studies from different sites:
+Download the individual report for each of the QICs for more information, including case studies from different healthcare providers:

 - National Diabetes Inpatient Audit (NaDIA) QIC report 2017-2018 (PDF, 1.3MB)